d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 }
 ```

-Then calling this function reflect the argument names convention chosen in the specification.
+Then calling this function reflect the argument names convention chosen in the specification i.e. no specific
+name.

 ```Swift
 add(1)(2)